 Murrumbateman Sewerage Scheme was commissioned in May 2016 and is operating at approximately one fifth of its design capacity at present.
 Treatment ponds have sufficient capacity and therefore overflows are not expected at the STP for the next several years.
 Water level in the Effluent Storage Pond is monitored by the telemetry and will alert operators when it nears overflow level.
-Irrigation system is not required for couple of years and is therefore not installed yet.
+Tendering for the installation of effluent irrigation system to the Murrumbateman STP is in progress as at January 2024.
+Installation of irrigation system and its operation will minimize the risk of overflow from the STP during extreme wet weather conditions.